control8r/midimonster-homepage/site/index.rst

 	- Visualize control data of any supported protocol using any other protocol
 	- Use OSC controller apps on your phone or tablet to run your show
 	- Play games using a lighting console
+	- Use your smart home sensor to control LED strips

 .. rst-class:: centered
 Wide range of supported protocols